 There are two paths to a solution to this immediate crisis.

 First, the government is continuing to appeal this decision—the Supreme Court’s decision is not the end of the road.
 The government should aggressively pursue appeal.

 Second, the administration can terminate the program again by issuing a new termination memo, addressing the deficiencies highlighted by the court.

 MPP was a stain on the history books and should remain one.
 The government should take all means necessary to aggressively end this program once and for all.

-FILED UNDER: Biden-Harris Administration, Donald Trump, Supreme Court, U.S.-Mexico Border
+FILED UNDER: Biden Administration, Donald Trump, Supreme Court, U.S.-Mexico Border